LittleGrey-hjp/SggNet/README.md

 # SggNet: A Lightweight Semantic- and Graph-Guided Network for Advanced Optical Remote Sensing Image Salient Object Detection
 ---

-## 🚨 Notice

--> The paper presenting SggNet is currently **under review**.
-To preserve the integrity of the review process, only partial code is being shared at this stage.
-The full implementation, including essential model details, will be released upon acceptance.
-Stay tuned for updates!

----

 ## 📝 Overview

 SggNet is a lightweight and efficient network for ORSI-SOD, achieving: